marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/pragmas-accepted-by-gcc.rst

   This pragma declares variables to be possibly unused.
 GCC does not produce warnings for the listed variables.
-The effect is similar to that of the :gcc-attr:`unused` attribute, except that this pragma may appear anywhere within the variables' scopes.
+The effect is similar to that of the :var-attr:`unused` attribute, except that this pragma may appear anywhere within the variables' scopes.

 .. _solaris-pragmas: